 I took a slight detour and dodged the wind by squeezing behind an island.
 Old growth pines stood sentry on the slopes of the island.
 The breeze carried the perfume of their discarded needles and the lichens on the ground.
 I consciously knew how much I needed to eat in the middle of the afternoon, but I was drinking in my surroundings in a way I hadn’t in at least a year.

 The third campsite was most of the way across the lake.
 It was clear I didn’t have enough fortitude to go campsite shopping, so I reluctantly claimed it.
-Since the area had burned in the 2006 Cavity Lake fire, there was minimal tree coverage.
+Since the area had burned in the Cavity Lake fire of 2006, there was minimal tree coverage.
 I huddled in what shade there was by the canoe landing and indulged in a few extra pieces of dried fruit with my tuna tortilla before departing again.

 Across the way there was a wind-blown shoreline with a stream inlet where I expected to find fish patrolling.
 The water was still frigid since the ice hadn’t been off the lake long, and lake trout were expected to be in the shallows accordingly, looking for minnows to snatch up.
 One rocky point looked promising as it jutted out across the waves.
 I parked my canoe behind it and disembarked.